 Let me be clear: many leaders encourage employees to be accountable for their own development, but it is a much different ball game when leaders have employees choose to drive and step into their own development.

 According to GALLUP, 87 percent of millennials and 69 percent of non-millennials rate professional or career growth and development opportunities as important to them in a job.
 Yet according to CEB, 70 percent of employees are dissatisfied with their company’s growth options and choices.

-From a Fierce lens, what’s often missing from the development conversation is an emphasis on allowing the individual to plot their own course of growth.
+Here’s the thing — what’s often missing from the career path conversation is an emphasis on allowing the individual to plot their own course of growth.
+Asking the right questions.
 Creating pre-planned paths for development can be beneficial for sparking ideas and providing options.

-At our 2017 Fierce Summit, Brian Canlis, special guest and owner of Canlis restaurant, shared what he asks candidates during the interview process:
+Here’s a great example: I will never forget at our 2017 Fierce Summit, Brian Canlis, special guest and owner of Canlis restaurant, shared what he asks candidates during the interview process:

 “How would being an employee at Canlis help you become the person you want to be?”

 This question shifts the context of growth to where it becomes driven by the individual and their vision of who they want to become, rather than what they want to become.
 The who refers to the human being behind the work.
 And the answer is different for everyone.

 How to Shift Your Growth Context

 To some extent, integrating a self-driven approach will require organizations to redefine what growth means because it can be interpreted differently to others.